-Furthermore, in some societies, cancer patients are stigmatized, and they may be fearful or distrustful of Western medicine.
+Furthermore, in some societies, cancer patients are stigmatized, or they may be fearful or distrustful of Western medicine.

-Even as more emphasis is being placed on precision medicine in high-income countries, the high costs of the latest genomics-based cancer medicines and immunotherapies may limit their use in LMICs.
+Even as high-income countries place more emphasis on precision medicine, the high costs of the latest genomics-based cancer medicines and immunotherapies may limit their use in LMICs.

 NCI's Role in Global Cancer Research

 NCI’s Center for Global Health (CGH), plays a major role in NCI’s global cancer health efforts.
 CGH’s mission is to create sustainable international partnerships, to support programs that address global gaps in research and scientific training, and to disseminate information and best practices that drive improvements in cancer research and cancer control.
 CGH also works closely with other components of NCI that are active in global health efforts, both through the work of intramural scientists and through funding projects carried out by extramural researchers.

 Cancer Control Planning